Head and Shoulder Patterns

 Right Shoulder:

-Then forms first lower high (right shoulder) on lower volume than the head.
-Sellers take control and drive the price down on more volume than the previous upswing volume not confirmed until breaks neckline.
+Then, it forms first lower high (right shoulder) on lower volume than the head.
+Sellers take control and drive the price down on more volume than the previous upswing volume not confirmed until it breaks the neckline.

 This is the last line of defense for the buyers.
 If the price breaks below it with heavy volume, the market could head lower and begin the start of a downtrend.